FAQ

 How much can we apply for?

-Most grants made by the Trust are generally between £1,000 and £5,000.
+Most grants made are generally between £1,000 and £5,000.
 Larger grants may be considered for our regular beneficiaries and capital projects.

 If our application is successful, when will we know?

-We advise our successful applicants within 2 weeks of the Trustee meeting.
+We advise our successful applicants within two weeks of the Trustees meeting.

 If our application is rejected, can we reapply?

-Charities can reapply after 12 months have expired.
+Charities can reapply once in every calendar year, and normally after approximately 12 months have expired since the last application.

 Do you have an appeals process for rejected applications?